asherhe/sicp/exercises/1/ex-1.5.md

 >
 > *(p.
 27)*

-Let's just simulate the evalutation of this program first.
+Let's just simulate the evaluation of this program first.

 So if we use applicative-order evaluation: